Quart Pot Creek, Stanthorpe

 Highlights

-- Explore five kilometres of walking and cycling tracks along Quart Pot Creek, linking the town to the Red Bridge.
+- Wander along five kilometres of scenic walking tracks, linking the heart of Stanthorpe to the Red Bridge.

 The pretty Quart Pot Creek meanders through granite country and natural bushland, passes through the town of Stanthorpe, and continues out through the south-west, where it meets Spring Creek to form the Severn River.
 Granite outcrops are evident along the watercourse – and make good spots to sit or picnic.